bofh69/nfc2klipper/README.md

 The program has a configuration file (`~/.config/nfc2klipper/nfc2klipper.cfg`) for enabling the web server, setting the port number, addresses to moonraker and mainsail, the webserver's address and NFC device to use.

+The web page lists the current spools in Spoolman.
+By pressing the "Write" button, its info is written to the nfc/rfid tag.
+By pressing the "Set in Spoolman" button, the tag's id is set for that Spool in Spoolman.

 #### Write with an app